Nurse Kelly | PDT/ Photorejuvenation

 How Photodynamic Therapy Works

-During the procedure, the photosensitizer will be administered through the mouth, skin, or vein.
+During the procedure, the photosensitizer will be administered to the skin.
 Once absorbed by the target area, a light source will be used to activate the components of the photosensitizer.
 The photosensitizer is usually non-toxic.
 However, once activated by the light source, the photosensitizer becomes toxic to the damaged tissues and abnormal cells.

 Advantages of Photodynamic Therapy